robroc/montreal-weather-scraper/README.md

 montreal-weather-scraper
 ========================

-Scrape the Environment Canada historical weather pages for all weather data from 1955-present
+Scrape the Environment Canada historical weather pages for all weather data from 1955-present for Montreal's airport station only.